Sculptural scientific illustrations and fine jewelry, sustainably handcrafted in gold and silver.

 In 2014 Peggy's workshop moved from her home office in Chicago to a new workshop in the heart of the Driftless Ocooch mountain region of Wisconsin.
 In this setting Peggy has vastly expanded her opportunities as a craftswoman, building a maze of mushroom logs, planting a 100-tree orchard and surrounding gardens.
 Peggy's new experiments in sustainable permaculture have worked to elevate the formal and conceptual elements of her jewelry and sculpture work, and in 2018 Peggy launched an entirely new series of original jewelry designs based on animal architecture and biomimicry.
-These promising new works of wearable sculpture implement generational knowledge of weaving and twining, folk crafts Peggy learned from her Grandmother and a mentor, Marilyn Zager, and then refined while studying at the school of the art school at SAIC.
-The new spiderweb jewelry series draws on archetypes, lore and the biology of spiders to create fascinating miniature sculptures that are delicate yet sturdy.
-These represent Peggy's most ambitious and experimental designs to date.
-A new fine jewelry collection is coming in September.
+The new spiderweb jewelry series represents Peggy's most experimental designs to date.
+A new fine jewelry collection is coming soon.
 To be in-the-know about PS trunk shows, craft fairs, new work, discounts and more, sign up for emails (we've only sent two so far) and follow on Instagram to see works in progress.

 Thank you for your interest in Peggy Skemp Jewelry!